 Trains are usually less cramped than flights and coaches, not to mention comfier seats and more legroom.
 Need to stretch your legs?
 No worries.
 You can walk up and down the aisles to your heart’s content as there’s no seatbelt sign to watch out for.

-Local train stations are less hectic than airports, with fewer announcements and departure gates to navigate.
-You’re also free to leave the station and get some fresh air if the train’s delayed instead of waiting around.
+Local train stations are also less hectic than airports.
+There are fewer announcements, the departure gates aren’t (what seems like) miles away and you’re free to leave the station and get some fresh air during a delay.

 Related: 12 epic rail journeys from Intrepid’s rail theme